 Jim Challenger, founder and president of Challenger Breadware, spent years working on his breadmaking skills – combining flour, water, salt, homemade yeast – and a passion for getting it exactly right – and discovered it was often the pan that came up short.

 So, in the wake of his early retirement from software development, Challenger designed his own.
-The result was Challenger Breadware, a family-owned business based in Northfield, Ill., dedicated to the craft of bread making.
+The result was Challenger Breadware, a family-owned business based in Northfield, Illinois, dedicated to the craft of breadmaking.
 While today the company sells a collection of baking tools, the winning product is a signature bread pan.

-But to get his bread pan into the hands of home cooks around the world, Challenger needed a partner who took packaging design as seriously as he takes bread.
+But to get his bread pan into the hands of home cooks around the world, Challenger needed a partner who took packaging design as seriously as he takes bread so that he could successfully sell into Sam’s Club.
 Here’s the story of that partnership, which like a great loaf of bread, includes having the right ingredients, but is really more about a commitment to getting it right.

 A Bread Pan that Gets it Right